hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_9/1323_sayings_and_utterances.md

 "Never loved a husband the wife for the wife's sake, or the wife the husband for the husband's sake.
 It is God in the wife the husband loves, and God in the husband the wife loves.
-(Cf. *Brihadâranyaka Upanishad* II.4.5.)
+(Cf. *Brihadāranyaka Upanishad* II.4.5.)
 It is God in everyone that draws us to that one in love. \[It is\] God in everything, in everybody that makes us love.
 God is the only love. . . .
 In everyone is God, the Atman; all else is but dream, an